Iran wants U.S. assurances it will never abandon nuclear deal if revived | Headlines

 - Iran Islamic Rep

-Iran said on Monday that the United States should provide guarantees that Washington will not abandon again Tehran's 2015 nuclear deal with world powers, if talks to revive the agreement succeed.
+Iran said on Monday that the United States should provide guarantees that it will not abandon again Tehran's 2015 nuclear deal with world powers if talks to revive the agreement succeed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)